 - Good quality: 3D has a higher quality compared to 2D.

 - In demand: Most people now prefer 3D vs 2D animation.

 3D animation is tricky to stylize compared to the vast array of styles that can be created in 2D.
 There is a reason that most 3D animated characters have a similar style.
 You are somewhat limited by the rig when creating a character.

 - More complicated

-There are several elements involved in making a 3D animation that complicate the process compared to 2D animation.
+There are several elements involved in making a 3D animation that complicate the process compared to 2D vs 3D animation.

 When making a 2D animation, you design the characters and animate them.
 When working in 3D, you need to model the character, animate the character, add lighting and create textures before you are able to see a glimpse of what the final animation will look like.
 It is a time-consuming process and requires a lot of computer power to produce.